TheMatthewFoong/Quiz-project/README.md

 # Quiz-project
 A quiz project I made for my coding class.

 This website helps recommend you an instrument based on the choices you make.
-However, due to my current lack of problem solving skills, the low quality point system might negatively affect the quiz experience.
+I decide to go about making this project because it interwines my interest in music and programming